Asphocarp/Unitodo/RAW.md

 ## todo

+- [ ] 1 fix that `d` and `?` triggers hotkey even while i am typing in the text-editor
+- [ ] 0 if the line contain "UNITODO_IGNORE_LINE", ignore all todos found in this line; if the file contain "UNITODO_IGNORE_FILE", ignore all todos found in this file
-- [ ] prove it to be useful by doing a project
+- [ ] 0 prove it to be useful by doing a project - wait, base on my experience, unique-id can be ignored, just fucking assume the line stays the same between aggregation and editing.
+- [ ] button/hotkey to add append " // UNITODO_IGNORE_LINE" to the current line, if the line from a `.c/rs/md/ts` file
+- [ ] 1 allow for adding todo to a project/glob, by append to `new.todo` file beside the `.git` folder.
+  - For projects, the user should assign a project default folder for the `new.todo` file.

 - [ ] 1 make it `2@AoVtC:` instead of `2@AoVtC`
 - [ ] 1 fix toggle-checkbox, and all hotkeys